 Shhhh... don't tell anybody, but there's a top secret lagoon not too far outside Reykjavík that is a geothermal oasis for low-key luxury seekers and those with a tired muscle or two in need of a good, warm soak.

 How secret is it?
 So secret that it's even called "The Secret Lagoon."

-Now the old concrete changing facilities stand as crumbling, mossy ruins alongside the still rough-edged but spacious pool, and new facilities with change rooms, lockers and showers — which must be used (without clothing and with soap!) prior to entering the pool — line one edge of the swimming hole where a modern deck and stairs into the water have been created.
+Now the old concrete changing facilities stand as crumbling, mossy ruins alongside the still rough-edged but spacious pool.
+New facilities with changing rooms, lockers and showers — which must be used (without clothing and with soap!) prior to entering the pool — line one edge of the swimming hole, where a modern deck and stairs into the water have been created.

 Though restored, the old pool was kept authentic, so when not floating you'll be walking on the loose stones that line the pool's floor... and will sometimes come across a boulder, so don't run or horse around in the water unless you're looking to get a stubbed toe!